 - takes free or heavily subsidized health insurance but reports to census takers they have no insurance

 - can well afford traditional (non-subsidized) insurance, but chooses not to buy it

 - are not American citizens

-We need not nationalize 1/6th of our economy against the wishes of most Americans -- to produce a feel good policy that does nothing to lower costs.
-Market reforms, tort reforms, increased patient responsibility and other measures promulgated by conservatives would lower costs and improve the system, for all.
+Perhaps we need not nationalize 1/6th of our economy against the wishes of most Americans to produce a policy that does nothing to lower costs.
+Market reforms, tort reforms, increased patient responsibility and other measures would lower costs and improve the system.

 Walter Isaacson (author of a critical but engrossing biography of Henry Kissinger) may have made the most practical prescription on today's program when he concluded, "The country is best governed and transformed from the center."

-In time we'll know if Mr. Obama will heed this advice and succeed, or choose to double down to please the far Left.
+In time we'll know if Mr. Obama will heed this advice and succeed, or choose to double down on the current course.